GSA/digitalgov.gov/content/posts/2013-06-30-develop-with-web-standards.md

 ---
+url: /2013/06/30/develop-with-web-standards/
 date: 2013-06-30 1:23:02 -0400
-title: 'Develop with Web Standards'
+title: Develop with Web Standards
 summary: 'What It Is Do you remember the days when web pages had banners announcing that they were &amp;#8220;best viewed with browser X&amp;#8221;?
 Veteran web developers and designers certainly do, because they had to consider numerous exceptions for certain browsers and their versions.
 Today, building websites isn&amp;#8217;t as challenging and that&amp;#8217;s because developers are moving toward'
-authors: [gray-brooks]
+authors:
+  - gray-brooks
 categories:
   - Code
 tag: